MA Library and Archive Studies / Course details

 Teaching and learning

-Sessions for the semester 1 compulsory modules will be delivered entirely in-person at the John Rylands Research Institute & Library.
-In each compulsory module session, students will interact with practicing librarians and archivists from the Rylands and the Main Library and occasionally from other local cultural institutions.
+Sessions for the semester 1 compulsory modules will be delivered entirely in-person at the John Rylands Research Institute & Library and at the Oxford Road campus.
+In these compulsory module sessions, students will interact with practicing librarians, archivists, and records managers and will often engage directly with rare and unique material from the collections of the Rylands and sector-leading technologies.

-Each course session will begin with hands-on activities that introduce core concepts through physical action and social interaction (though, always accommodating any accessibility needs of neurodiverse students or students with mobility limitations).
-After each session's activities students will participate in small-group or full-seminar discussions during the second half of each course.
+Each module session will include hands-on activities that introduce core concepts through physical action and social interaction (though, always accommodating any accessibility needs of neurodiverse students or students with mobility limitations).
+Between these sessions’ activities, students will participate in small-group or full-seminar discussions.
 Students will then be expected to read scholarship about that session's activities and discussions following the meeting.
-Weekly summative assessments will include reflections that synthesize each session's activities, discussions, and reading by asking students to reflection on the session and make that reflection visible to their peers using the Blackboard discussion board tool.
-Every other week summative assessments will require students to write authentic documents commonly produced in libraries and archives, including:

 Course unit details